rust-cli/book/src/tutorial/output.md

 and an _adapter_ that actually writes the log output somewhere useful.
 Having the ability to use log adapters is very flexible:
-You can, for example, use them to write logs not only to the terminal but also to [syslog], or to a central log server.
+You can, for example, use them to write logs not only to the terminal but also to [syslog] or to a central log server.

 [syslog]: https://en.wikipedia.org/wiki/Syslog

-Since we are right now only concerned with writing a CLI application, an easy adapter to use is [env_logger].
+Since we are only concerned with writing a CLI application, an easy adapter to use is [env_logger].
-It's called "env" logger because you can use an environment variable to specify which parts of your application you want to log
-(and at which level you want to log them).
+It's called "env" logger because you can use an environment variable to specify which parts of your application you want to log and at which level you want to log them.
 It will prefix your log messages with a timestamp and the module where the log messages come from.
 Since libraries can also use `log`,